 Tools for analyzing GC correctness problems

-There are various things that can cause crashes inside of ART.
+Various things can cause crashes inside of ART.
 Crashes that occur reading or writing to object fields may indicate heap corruption.
-If the GC crashes when it is running, it could also point to heap corruption.
-There are various things that can cause heap corruption, the most common cause is probably incorrect app code.
-Fortunately, there are tools to debug GC and heap-related crashes.
-These include the heap verification options specified above, valgrind, and CheckJNI.
+If the GC crashes when it's running, it could also point to heap corruption.
+The most common cause of heap corruption is incorrect app code.
+Fortunately, there are tools to debug GC and heap-related crashes, including the heap verification options specified above, and CheckJNI.

-Another way to verify app behavior is to use CheckJNI.
-CheckJNI is a mode that adds additional JNI checks; these aren’t enabled by default due to performance reasons.
-The checks will catch a few errors that could cause heap corruption such as using invalid/stale local and global references.
-Here is how to enable CheckJNI:
+CheckJNI is a mode that adds JNI checks to verify app behavior; these aren’t enabled by default for performance reasons.
+The checks catch a few errors that could cause heap corruption, such as using invalid/stale local and global references.
+To enable CheckJNI:

 an array obtained from

 GetPrimitiveArrayCritical.
 This operation

 can corrupt the Java heap.
 If the write is

 within the CheckJNI red zone area, then CheckJNI catches the issue when the

 ReleasePrimitiveArrayCritical is called.
 Otherwise,

 the write corrupts some random object in